 Retired CEO, RB Royal Industries, Inc.

-Jim started working in the family business, RB Royal, while in high school and attended UW-Fond du Lac from 1971 to 1973.
-He says, “UW-Fond du Lac has provided the setting for a lot of families’ first-time college attendees.
+Jim started working in the family business, RB Royal, while in high school and attended the Fond du Lac campus from 1971 to 1973.
+He says, “the Fond du Lac campus has provided the setting for a lot of families’ first-time college attendees.
 I had the opportunity to be the first in my family.”

 Jim has served on numerous nonprofit boards and is a charter member of Fond du Lac Morning Rotary.
 He and his wife, Rosie, have four children and three grandchildren.

-He previously served as a member and president of the UW-Fond du Lac Foundation Board of Directors.
+He previously served as a member and president of the Fond du Lac Foundation Board of Directors.

-“Serving on the UW-Fond du Lac Foundation Board opened my eyes to the University’s broader impact on local families, industries and the community.
+“Serving on the Fond du Lac Foundation Board opened my eyes to the University’s broader impact on local families, industries and the community.
 The Foundation’s scholarship program helps improve lives.”